electrode-io/electrode/docs/README.md

 ## App Archetype

-[electrode-archetype-react-app] is a pair of complementing NPM modules that provides for common patterns across all app projects so that each app project can standardize on common development behavior and patterns.
+[electrode-archetype-react-app] is a pair of complementing npm modules that provides for common patterns across all app projects so that each app project can standardize on common development behavior and patterns.
 Its essentially pre-made patterns for build scripts.
 It also requires a companion module [electrode-archetype-react-app-dev] that's meant for your app's `devDependencies`.

 ## Component Archetype

-[electrode-archetype-react-component] is a pair of comlementing NPM modules that makes developing reusable React components as easy as possible with all the latest tools and technologies configured for you.
+[electrode-archetype-react-component] is a pair of complementing npm modules that makes developing reusable React components as easy as possible with all the latest tools and technologies configured for you.

 ## Yeoman Generator

-The Yeoman [generator-electrode] NPM module allows you to quickly create an Universal React App or Component with support from the archetypes, and server in Node with Hapi or Express.
+The Yeoman [generator-electrode] npm module allows you to quickly create an Universal React App or Component with support from the archetypes, and server in Node with Hapi or Express.

-You can learn how to use them [here](https://docs.electrode.io/chapter1/quick-start/get-started.html).
+You can learn how to use them [here](https://docs.electrode.io/chapter1/quick-start/start-with-app.html).

 # Sample Applications